DeanGodfree/adop-aws/layer2-adop-c/README.md

 The following provides a high-level overview of the steps required to deploy the ADOP/C service.

+Create an S3 bucket for temporary store secrets.
+Read [here](http://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) to learn about creating an S3 bucket.

-In the AWS CloudFormation service launch the `service-adop-c.json'.
+In the AWS CloudFormation service launch the `service-adop-c.yaml'.

 ### Inputs